pubkey/rxdb/orga/before-next-major.md

 The change would make all RxDocuments immutable.
 When you subscribe to a query and the same document is returned in the results, this will always be a new javascript object.

-## Use immutable objects instead of deep-cloning stuff
+## DONE Use immutable objects instead of deep-cloning stuff
 RxDB often uses outgoing data also in the internals.
 For example the result of a query is not only send to the user, but also used inside of RxDB's query-change-detection.
 To ensure that mutation of the outgoing data is not changing internal stuff, which would cause strange bugs, outgoing data is always deep-cloned before.
 This is a common practice on many javascript libraries.
 The problem is that deep-cloning big objects can be very CPU expensive.
 So instead of doing a deep-clone, RxDB will assume that outgoing data is immutable.